 Here’s how to create a budget:

 Before you start stocking up, take time to review your finances.
-Looking at your outgoings vs your incomings – plus any savings you may have set aside for Christmas – can help you see how much you have spare.
+Look at your outgoings vs your income – plus any savings you may have set aside for Christmas.
+This can help you see how much you have spare.

 Deciding what you need can be a useful way to make sure the essentials aren’t forgotten.
-You could even split everything into categories, such as:
+You could split everything into categories, such as:

 Then assign a spending limit to each category.
 You could try breaking this down even further – by meal or recipient of gift, for example.

-It can also be useful to prioritise your list so you buy the most important items before your budget runs out.
+It can also be useful to prioritise your list, so you buy the most important items before your budget runs out.
 If you have any leftover money, you could save it for Christmas next year, or another savings goal.

-Explore more: How to avoid credit card charges
+Explore: How to avoid credit card charges

-Explore more: How to shop safely at Christmas
+Explore: How to shop safely at Christmas

-Some retailers have sales in the run up to Christmas Day, or have offers on bulk buying gifts.
+Some retailers have sales in the run up to Christmas Day or have offers on bulk buying gifts.
 It pays to take some time to see what offers are on, especially if you’re planning to buy from specific shops.
 You may be able to bag yourself a bargain and save a little in your budget to be used on something else.

 It’s never too early to start planning for next year’s Christmas and you could use the budget you’ve set out this year as a guide.
-Saving things like wrapping paper and gift bags to use next year can help you cut down on some costs.
+Saving things like wrapping paper and gift bags to use next year can also help you cut down on some costs.

 You may want to open a savings account and add a little each month to help cover the cost.

-Explore more: How to save money
+Explore: How to save money